Hawaii Five-O (1968 TV series): Streaming media

 CBS Interactive had presented the entire first season of the show online via Adobe Flash streaming media.

 As of July 2017, almost every episode is available at CBS.com.

 The first 10 episodes of season 1 are available free of charge.
 All other episodes require a CBS All Access subscription to view.
+As of 2025, the series is available on Paramount+.

 Home media

 CBS DVD (distributed by Paramount) has released all twelve seasons on DVD in Region 1.
 The first eight seasons have been released in region 2 and the first seven seasons in region 4.

 In September 2019 (Region 4, Australia), Via Vision Entertainment released a Season 1-7 Boxset followed by Season 8-12 Boxset in February 2020.
 The Via Vision Entertainment releases are only available in these box sets and not individual seasons.

 The episode "Bored, She Hung Herself" is not included in The Second Season set.
 The omission is mentioned on the back of the box.
 Only some Australian bootlegs have had the episode.
 Seasons 2–8 contain episode promos by Jack Lord.

 On December 3, 2013, Paramount released Hawaii Five-O – The Complete Series on DVD in Region 1.
 On April 18, 2017, The Complete Series set was reissued.